Appendix 3 Definitions

 Refers to the role a state’s government plays in responding to organized crime and its effectiveness in doing so.
 Strong political leadership and governance indicate higher state resilience to organized crime.

 Governance serves as a function of the relationship between the state and its governed populations.
-Leaders that are seen as legitimate in their intent and actions unify society.
+Leaders who are seen as legitimate in their intent and actions unify society.
 People’s confidence in those who govern them can be directly linked to conflict in a society.
 The presence of organized crime can tangibly reduce the capacity for governance and the legitimacy of the government in the eyes of the population.
-When there is no or little confidence in government, society can become unstable, creating (further) opportunities for organized crime to fill the governance void between the state and its populations.
+When there is no or little confidence in the government, society can become unstable, creating (further) opportunities for organized crime to fill the governance void between the state and its populations.

-Resilience
+- Resilience

 Government transparency and accountability